+Inglis enables people with disabilities – and those who care for them – to achieve their goals and live life to the fullest.
 The Physical Therapy Assistant has the primary responsibility to administer physical therapy treatments to residents in accordance with the Physical Therapy treatment plan and the Physician’s prescription.
-This candidate will record a resident’s progress and discuss with the physical therapist on a regular basis.
-The candidate will participate in the modification of treatment plans and assess outcomes of treatment sessions.
+Records resident’s progress and discusses with the physical therapist on a regular basis.
+Participates in the modification of treatment plans and assesses outcomes of treatment sessions.
 All essential job responsibilities will be executed in accordance with Inglis Administrative policies and compliance/ethics guidelines.

 Education & Experience